Home›Articles›Comparison›FD vs RD

 An FD almost always yields a higher absolute return than an RD of the same tenure and rate, because the entire principal earns interest from day one.
 An RD builds principal gradually, so the effective return is roughly half of the FD return for the same amount.
 Run both scenarios in the [FD vs RD Calculator](/in/fd-vs-rd-calculator/) with your exact figures to compare.

-Both FD and RD can be closed before maturity, but banks levy a premature withdrawal penalty of 0.5%–1% on the applicable interest rate.
-For RDs, some banks do not allow partial withdrawal — you must close the entire account.
+Both FD and RD can be closed before maturity, but banks levy a premature withdrawal penalty of 0.5%-1% on the applicable interest rate.
+For RDs, some banks don't allow partial withdrawal, so you'd have to close the entire account.
 FDs generally allow premature closure more flexibly.
-Always check your bank's terms before locking in funds you might need.
+Check your bank's terms before locking in funds you might need.

-Yes.
+It is.
 Banks deduct TDS at 10% on interest income exceeding ₹40,000 per year (₹50,000 for senior citizens) across all deposits in a single bank.
-If your total FD or RD interest in a year is below this threshold, no TDS is deducted.
+If your total FD or RD interest in a year is below this threshold, no TDS gets deducted.
 Submit Form 15G (non-senior citizens) or Form 15H (senior citizens) if your total income is below the taxable limit to avoid TDS.

 Generally, FD and RD rates at the same bank for the same tenure are identical.
-However, some banks offer slightly lower RD rates (0.1%–0.25% less) compared to FDs.
-Always check the rate card for both products before opening an account, rather than assuming parity.
+Some banks, though, offer slightly lower RD rates (0.1%-0.25% less) compared to FDs.
+Check the rate card for both products before opening an account rather than assuming parity.

 Most banks charge a penalty for missed RD instalments, typically ₹1-₹2 per ₹100 of the missed instalment per month of default.
 If you miss instalments for an extended period, the bank may close the RD prematurely at a penalty rate.
 Set up auto-debit from your savings account to avoid missing payments.

 Yes.
 NRIs can open NRE (Non-Resident External) FDs and RDs, where principal and interest are fully repatriable and interest is tax-free in India.
 NRO (Non-Resident Ordinary) FDs are also available but interest is taxable in India at 30% TDS.
-NRIs cannot typically open standard resident RDs.
+NRIs generally can't open standard resident RDs.

-Split your strategy: put the lump sum in an FD to maximise returns on what you already have, and open a separate RD for your monthly savings.
-This hybrid approach is more effective than choosing one over the other.
-Use the [FD vs RD Calculator](/fd-vs-rd-calculator-india/) to model both components together.
+Split your strategy.
+Put the lump sum in an FD to maximise returns on what you already have, and open a separate RD for your monthly savings.
+This hybrid approach works better than picking one over the other.
+Use the [FD vs RD Calculator](/in/fd-vs-rd-calculator/) to model both components together.

 The Deposit Insurance and Credit Guarantee Corporation (DICGC) insures bank deposits up to ₹5 lakh per depositor per bank, covering principal and interest combined across all accounts in that bank.
 If you have ₹10 lakh to deposit, spread it across two banks rather than one to ensure full coverage.
-RDs are also covered under this same limit.
+RDs fall under this same limit too.

 Related Articles